CRESYM/colib0.github.io/models/storage/flywheel.markdown

 ## Context and assumptions
 This model is used in the following publication: Rigo-Mariani R, Sareni B, Roboam X. Integrated Optimal Design of a Smart Microgrid With Storage.
 IEEE Trans Smart Grid 2017;8:1762–70. https://doi.org/10.1109/TSG.2015.2507131.

 It is used to model the operation of a flywheel as a part of a microgrid system where different components are connected through a common DC bus.
-The objective of the model is to size the flywheel (and the other components).
+The objective of the model is to size the flywheel (and the other components) by minimization of the operational cost of the microgrid system.

 Only active power flows are modelled.

 ## Model

+### Description

+### Schema

 ### Indexes
 $$ t $$: Time, defined in $$[1,..,T]$$, where $$T \in \Re^+$$ is the horizon<br>